 One weekend I decided to take a trip from Santiago to the coastal port city of Valparaiso – a city praised for its seafood.

-On my first day, I went out to search for a seafood packed meal and found a small restaurant right along the water's edge with a beautiful view.
+On my first day, I searched for a seafood-packed meal and found a small restaurant along the water's edge with a beautiful view.

 Though it wasn't the cheapest meal I've ever eaten, the mixed seafood plate was what caught my eye, and there was nothing I could do but order it.

-It was everything I had hoped for – fresh seafood, cooked perfectly.
+It was everything I had hoped for - fresh seafood cooked perfectly, which is why I included Chile on my list of countries for seafood lovers.

 4. Tanzania

-Thousands of both business owners and individuals come to bid for the finest seafood and scoop up the great deals.
+Thousands of business owners and individuals come to bid for the finest seafood and scoop up great deals.
 Everything is fresh and tempting!

 5. Japan

-Japan is the only country on this list that I have yet to step foot in.
+Japan is the only place on this list of countries for seafood lovers that I have yet to step foot in.

-However, I have eaten many Japanese feasts in my life, have read and watched many books and videos about Japanese food, and have many friends who have visited the country.
+However, I have eaten many Japanese feasts, read and watched many books and videos about Japanese food, and have many friends who have visited the country.

 I can say with faithful certainty that Japan is, by all means, one of the ultimate destinations to visit as a seafood lover.

-Tsukiji Market, the world's largest fish market, is a place where nearly all things that teem in the sea can be found.
+Tsukiji Market, the world's largest fish market, is where nearly everything that teems in the sea can be found.

 While not as exotic as the seafood I tried in Valparaiso, I couldn’t get enough of the seafood in Basque Spain – spent a week dining and cooking in San Sebastian.
 Wow – the flavours were out of this world.
 Got my hands dirty de-inking squid and loved the melt in your mouth goodness of the black ink sauce we made for our fish stew.
 Highly recommendable!